jjb/democracyroadmap/gotv.md

 ### What's the goal?

+We [canvass](https://en.wikipedia.org/wiki/Canvassing) by making phone calls, texting, and, in non-covid times, knocking on their doors.

-We need to reach as many voters as possible to inform them that the election is happening, who the Democrat candidates are, what's at stake, and where and how to vote.
+We need to reach as many voters as possible to inform them that the election is happening, who the Democratic candidates are, what's at stake, and where and how to vote.
 Direct contact puts a human face/voice to the process of voting and to the issues.
 All these methods have been proven to work to turn out more voters than TV and internet ads.